 Vajrasattva – Buddhist Deity of Karma Purification

-Vajrasattva is a Bodhisattva that is venerated as both Vajrayana and Mahayana Buddhist deities.
+Vajrasattva is a Bodhisattva that is venerated as both Tibetan and Mahayana Buddhist gods.
 However, he is considered to be one of the more complex Buddhist gods who is not recognized in Theravada Buddhism.

 According to these Buddhist doctrines there are three forms (bodies) that Buddhas and accomplished Bodhisattvas can take.
 These 3 bodies are known as the Trikaya which consist of 1) Dharmakaya 2) Sambhogakaya and 3) Nirmanakaya.
 The Dharmakaya is the body of truth, Sambhogakaya is the body of limitless form and the Nirmanakaya is the Buddha’s physical body as he would appear in the human realm.